 Modest Maradona museum pays tribute to patron saint of Naples

-Naples, Dec 20 (AFP) For some Diego Maradona is the greatest footballer of the 20th century, for others - mainly English - he is the cheating possessor of the hand of God.
+For some, Diego Maradona is the greatest footballer of the 20th century, for others -- mainly English -- he is the cheating possessor of the hand of God.
 In Italy, however, he is and always will be the patron saint of Naples.
-And just as saints have their altars so Maradona has his museum, an extraordinary treasure trove of artefacts that includes the left boot with which the Argentine scored twice against Belgium in the semi-finals of the 1986 World Cup.
+And just as saints have their altars so Maradona has his museum, an extraordinary treasure trove of artifacts that includes the left boot with which the Argentine scored twice against Belgium in the semi-finals of the 1986 World Cup.

 His time in Catalonia had been difficult and Naples was a bolthole.
 He was to stay seven years, captaining the team to their first-ever Serie A title in 1986-7.
 They did it again three years later and during Maradona's stay the Neapolitans also won the Coppa Italia, UEFA Cup and Italian Super Cup.